Nightmare on Elm Street

 I’m not sure how the property is used now, but it does house the town’s workshop and landscaping equipment now.
 I know this because the HRT is blazed right alongside where all the mowers and stuff are kept.

 Some men were working on various equipment as I bumbled by.
-They didn’t seem too started by my presence, so maybe more people than I think walk this section.
-Either that, or they just didn’t notice a 6’3” guy walking behind their fairly secluded garage area.
+They didn’t seem too startled by my presence, so maybe more people than I think walk this section.
+Either that, or they just didn’t notice a 6’3” guy walking along a giant boardwalk behind their fairly secluded garage area.

 I was definitely noticed by a deer though.
 Yup, more urban East Hartford deer here.
 This one, like the last several, just sort of stared at me as a mere curiosity.
 Surely completely used to humans, these East Hartford deer really don’t seem to care about much.